jmereardon17/react-book-finder-app/README.md

 # React Book Finder App

-An app that allows users to search for books by entering a query (Title, Author, etc) and displays the resulting books in a list on the page with all the corresponding data from the Google Books API.
+An app that allows users to search for books by entering a book title query and displays the resulting books in a list on the page with all the corresponding data from the Google Books API.

 Features: